igemsoftware2020/UC-Davis/TUTORIAL.md

-The parameter options for motifomatic allow for the user to select preferred parameters that have been proven successful in memescape. motifomatic has specifically been used for finding proof of concept by compiling promoters with an expected binding site and comparing the found to the expected position weight matrix with a high level of accuracy.
+The parameter options for motifomatic allow for the user to select preferred parameters that have been proven successful in memescape. motifomatic has specifically been used for finding proof of concept by compiling promoters with an expected binding site and comparing the found PWM to the known position weight matrix with a high level of accuracy.
 With the right parameters, motifomatic can be used to search for unknown binding sites in co-regulated promoters.